 Gluten.
 Unfortunately, there is some conflicting evidence supporting the removal of gluten from the diet to help decrease IBS symptoms.
 It’s generally listed on the “Elimiate these foods!” lists given to many of those suffering from the disease (even though it isn’t a “food,” it’s a protein).
 What’s the opposing argument?

 Thing one: Gluten is not a carbohydrate, so it cannot be classified as a FODMAP.
 (For more information on the gluten, celiac disease and the current diet fad, check out our article, Gluten… Are you for real?)

 Thing two: Some recent research has shown some light on whether or not gluten has a negative effect on symptoms associated with IBS… and to some, it doesn’t.
 A 2013 study published in the journal Gastroenterology, performed a double-blind crossover trial (it doesn’t get much better than this), looking at whether or not gluten-containing foods affected individuals suffering from non-celiac gluten sensitivity.
 Ironically, the gluten had no affect on symptoms.
 Another study in the same journal (2001) looked at sub-groups of IBS suffers that could benefit from gluten elimination due to a potential association with underlying celiac disease… but for those individuals only – not everyone.
 So is gluten elimination necessary?
-According to truPhys, the jury is still out.
+According to truPhys and many others, the jury is still out.